Quite a few years ago, I got this slip of paper in a fortune cookie:

 So zip zap grading done.
 Cut.
 Sew.
 Finished.
 I didn’t even hem it.

 I have a little more to say about this make, though not about the construction or pattern itself.
 The finished product was exactly the design I had envisioned — fold over waistband, partial circle skirt, lovely color, exceedingly comfy — but as soon as I put it on, I knew that it wasn’t the most flattering look for me.
 Lines and extra bulk around the largest part of my body.
 Bright color on my lower half.
 The list of rules I was breaking was long.
 I felt deflated, because I loved the skirt!
-Then when I woke up this morning, this post from Steph was in my reader.
-In case you haven’t read it, the post is titled “Not Buying It: Styles for Body Shapes,” and I highly recommend it.
+Then when I woke up this morning, this post from Steph (site no longer available) was in my reader: “Not Buying It: Styles for Body Shapes.”
 I have sung myself quite similar tunes in the past, but somehow I had forgotten it this time.
 It was just what I needed to remember today.

 Here’s a piece of my story to add to this thought.
 For over a year now, every time I have purchased a Vogue pattern, one of the first things I do is a little surgery on the envelope: